tablexi/restforce-db/README.md

 You'll need to ensure that Restforce::DB is properly configured for your application (an initializer is recommended).

+#### Testing

+If you're testing your integration, and using something like VCR to record your specs, you may run into some spec order dependency issues due to Restforce::DB's global request caching.
+To prevent these dependencies in your spec suite, you can clear all cached data by invoking `Restforce::DB.reset` somewhere in your spec setup or teardown.

 ## System Caveats

 - **API Usage.**